thriveweb/deking-new/content/services/diy-kitset-decks.md

   smaller area (3m x 1.5m).

+  ## Need a Bigger Deck?

-  Of course, if you need a bigger or more complex deck built, contact us—we’re the experts in building timber decks and can custom design a deck to perfectly suit your needs.
-If you have any questions about our products or services, please call us on 1800 335 464.
+  Of course, if you need a bigger or more complex deck built, contact us—we’re the experts in designing and building timber decks.
+From Brisbane to the Gold Coast we can custom design a deck or patio roof to perfectly suit your needs.

+  If you have any questions about our products or services, please [contact us](https://www.dekingdecks.com.au/contact/) or call us on 1800 335 464.
 welcomeImage: /images/uploads/diy-kitset-deck.jpg
 accordion:
-  - description: >-
+  - description: ''
-      DeKing Decks are experts at designing and building timber decks from Brisbane to the Gold Coast to suit your needs.
-However, if you’re after a more simple deck, our DIY Deck (5m x 4m) may be the perfect solution for you.
-It’s a quality product that is very reasonably priced and gives the luxury of a deck without a major renovation.
-Read the ‘Product Description’ below to see a list of things included in the kit.
-All kits come with necessary materials as well as an instructional DVD to help you put together the deck properly.
-Make sure you have all the necessary tools to build it.
-For product enquires please contact us.
-See the estimated price below of our DIY Deck.
-    title: 5m x 4m DIY Deck
+    title: ''
-  - description: >-
+  - description: ''
-      DeKing Decks can design and build the perfect timber deck to suit your needs.
-We’ve been servicing South East Queensland for many years.
-But if you’re on a tight budget and want a deck built quickly, our Deck In A Day (3m x 1.5m) might be a great option for you.
-It’s a high-quality product that’s very affordable.
-It allows you to extend an area of your house and get the benefits of a deck without needing a major renovation.
-Read the ‘Product Description’ below to see a list of things included in the kit.
-      All our kits come with the necessary materials and an instructional DVD to assist you when building the deck.
-Obviously, it’s important that you have all the necessary tools and skills to build it.
-For product enquires please contact us.
-    title: Deck in a Day
+    title: ''
 servicePriceTitle: Price Guide
 QuoteTitle: '5m x 4m '
 servicePriceDescription: